-- 3.15 As the central mechanism for embedding this consideration, the proposed Measure will impose a duty upon the Welsh Ministers and the First Minister to have due regard to the rights and obligations in the UNCRC and its Optional Protocols, when making decisions of a strategic nature about how to exercise functions which are exercisable by them.
+- 3.15 As the central mechanism for embedding this consideration, the proposed Measure will impose a duty upon the Welsh Ministers and the First Minister to have due regard to the rights and obligations in the UNCRC and its Optional Protocols.
+The effect of section 1(2) and 1(3) is, during the period 1st May 2012 to 30th April 2014, to apply this due regard duty to their decisions about the development, review or change of policies, and their decisions about proposed legislation.
+The effect of section 1(1) is that from 1st May 2014 this due regard duty will apply to the exercise of functions by the Welsh Ministers and the First Minister.
 The rights in the UNCRC and its Optional Protocols apply to persons who are under 18. - 3.16.
-This central duty is coupled with a duty on the Welsh Ministers to make a children's scheme which must set out: - the criteria which will be applied for identifying decisions which are decisions of a strategic nature, and - the Welsh Ministers' arrangements for securing compliance with the central "due regard" duty. - 3.17 The intended effect of the central duty is that whenever the Welsh Ministers or the First Minister are engaged in strategic planning about how to use their functions, they must have due regard to the requirements of the UNCRC and its Optional Protocols.
-The intention is that the duty will have the effect of enshrining the UNCRC and its Optional Protocols as part of the framework for developing the strategies (including strategies which make use of subordinate legislation powers or proposals for Assembly Measures) and policies of the Welsh Ministers and the First Minister. - 3.18 The duty will mean that the Welsh Ministers and the First Minister will have to consider which rights and duties in the UNCRC and its Optional Protocols are relevant to the area or areas of strategic planning they are looking at, and consider whether and how they can use functions which are exercisable by them to give better effect to the rights and duties in the UNCRC.
-They will have to weigh up these considerations alongside other relevant factors. - 3.19 The proposed Measure will impose duties on Assembly Government Ministers only, and no duties are imposed on other bodies.
-However, in the making of strategic decisions about, for example, making use of particular direction or guidance issuing powers, or particular subordinate legislation making powers, Ministers will be required to have due regard to the UNCRC and its Optional Protocols.
-Those powers may be ones which are exercisable in relation to the work of other bodies.
+This central duty is coupled with a duty on the Welsh Ministers to make a children's scheme which must set out: - The Welsh Ministers' arrangements for securing compliance with the central "due regard" duty; - Any requirements about the content and timing of reports on how Welsh Ministers have complied with the due regard duty; - Proposals for consulting on the potential application of the Measure to the 18-24 age range (as detailed in Section 7); and - Any other matters that the Welsh Ministers consider appropriate to include. - 3.17 The duty will mean that the Welsh Ministers and the First Minister will have to consider which rights and duties in the UNCRC and its Optional Protocols are relevant to the decision they are making and consider whether and how they can, through the decision, give better effect to the rights and duties in the UNCRC.
+They will have to weigh up these considerations alongside other relevant factors. - 3.18 The proposed Measure will impose duties on Welsh Ministers only, and no duties are imposed on other bodies.
+However, many Welsh Ministers' powers are exercisable in relation to the work of other bodies.
+Therefore, there is the potential for compliance with the due regard duty to have an indirect effect on other bodies.
+For example, if the Welsh Ministers were formulating a piece of legislation which imposed duties on another body, they would be required to have due regard to the requirements of the UNCRC and its Optional Protocols in doing so.
+They might formulate those duties in a particular way as a result of having due regard to those requirements.

-- 3.20 Therefore, depending on the nature of the powers in question and what Ministers choose to do with them, there is the capacity for compliance with the due regard duty to have an indirect effect on other bodies. - 3.21 The UNCRC requirements for the purpose of this Measure are set out in the Schedule to the Measure which draws down the text of the substantive rights and obligations set out in the UNCRC and the Optional Protocols to it.
-Those rights and obligations are set out in articles 1 to 41 (i.e. Part I) of the UNCRC; articles 1 to 7 of the Optional Protocol on the involvement of children in armed conflict and articles 1 to 10 of the Optional Protocol on the sale of children, child prostitution and child pornography. - 3.22 The UK Government signed the Armed Conflict Optional Protocol on the 7 September 2000 and ratified it on 24 June 2003.
+3.19 The UNCRC requirements for the purpose of this Measure are set out in the Schedule to the Measure which draws down the text of the substantive rights and obligations set out in the UNCRC and the Optional Protocols to it.
+Those rights and obligations are set out in articles 1 to 41 (i.e. Part 1) of the UNCRC; articles 1 to 7 of the Optional Protocol on the involvement of children in armed conflict and articles 1 to 10 of the Optional Protocol on the sale of children, child prostitution and child pornography.

+3.20 The UK Government signed the Armed Conflict Optional Protocol on the 7 September 2000 and ratified it on 24 June 2003.
 The UK Government signed the Optional Protocol on Sale of Children etc. on the 7 September 2000 and ratified it on the 20 February 2009.